-The construction duration; not only could this data be used to give guidance on appropriate construction durations for planned projects but it may also influence the construction price for the analysed project.
-Constructing a project under a time pressure may carry with it a pricepremium (because of the need for working out of hours, working out of sequence, having a number of different contractors, a lot of trades on site at any one time, for example).
+- The construction duration; not only could this data be used to give guidance on appropriate construction durations for planned projects but it may also influence the construction price for the analysed project.
+Constructing a project under a time pressure may carry with it a price-premium (because of the need for working out of hours, working out of sequence, having a number of different contractors, a lot of trades on site at any one time, for example).
 In this instance it is worth recording if a formal acceleration agreement has been arranged with details of that arrangement if known.
-Similarly, having a lengthy construction duration may increase the cost associated with preliminaries (think about insurances, contractor's compound, staffing requirements etc.).

-- The appropriate sustainability rating for the project (as applicable).
-This also serves a number of purposes: - (i) There is a cost associated with achieving a sustainability rating even if it only relates to the assessment fee so it can give an insight into the overall cost of the project analysed. - (ii) The rating may give an indication about low or zero carbon technology incorporated into the project. - (iii) It is another means of defining a project (this is particularly useful if the resulting analysis is going to be used for benchmarking). - (iv) Buildings with an exceptional sustainability rating may carry with them a certain kudos; again this could influence construction price. - The parties involved in the construction project; this can act as a general record but some employers have certain branding attached to them and again this can be a means of defining the project.
-Also some architects and engineers carry a high profile and this too may contribute to the defining aspects of a project. - What sector the construction works fall into (i.e. residential, leisure, etc.). - The construction type; whether the construction works relate to new build construction, an extension, a refurbishment, a fit-out or a combination of these.
+Similarly, having a lengthy construction duration may increase the cost associated with preliminaries (think about insurances, contractor's compound, staffing requirements etc.). - The appropriate sustainability rating for the project (as applicable).
+This also serves a number of purposes: - There is a cost associated with achieving a sustainability rating even if it only relates to the assessment fee so it can give an insight into the overall cost of the project analysed. - The rating may give an indication about low or zero carbon technology incorporated into the project. - It is another means of defining a project (this is particularly useful if the resulting analysis is going to be used for benchmarking). - Buildings with an exceptional sustainability rating may carry with them a certain kudos; again this could influence construction price. - The parties and stakeholders involved in the construction project; this can act as a general record but some employers have certain branding attached to them and again this can be a means of defining the project. - The performance of the construction industry in the region in terms of contractor's and sub-consultant performance since this affect quality of construction and the programme both of which may impact outturn costs.